doritoes/ipgiraffe.com/2_Lambda_Function_Node.md

-# Create Go Node.js Function
+# Create Node.js Lambda Function
 Where we demonstrate creating a Lambda function written in Node.js on the Node.js runtime.

 1. Create the Lambda function